 - 1. Avoid factors that initiate pruritus and irritate skin; the key is to reduce or eliminate factors that promote dryness or increased scratching so a severe rash can be prevented. - a.
 An environment that is slightly cool and well-humidified is best. - b.
 Spend time indoors in warm weather.
 Humidify home in winter if heating system dries air. - c.
 Use warm water for brief baths or showers; hot water causes itching. - d.
 Use soft cotton clothing and bedding.
 Avoid wool, starched or rough clothing. - e.
-Place a cotton pad under the bed sheets to further separate an infant from a plastic mattress. - f.
-Keep fingernails short. - g.
-Recognize that emotional stress can worsen but not cause the disease. - h.
-Use liquid detergent when washing clothes plus a second rinse cycle. - 2.
-Instructions for topical care of atopic dermatitis:
+Keep fingernails short. - f.
+Recognize that emotional stress can worsen but not cause the disease. - g.
+Use liquid detergent when washing clothes plus a second rinse cycle.

-- a.
+- 2. Instructions for topical care of atopic dermatitis: - a.
 Wet the skin for 5-20 minutes twice a day. - b.
 Avoid excessive exposure to soap.
 Use a mild soap (e.g., Dove or Cetaphil) for cleaning dirty areas. - c.
 Pat dry and quickly apply the steroid preparation to the wet skin.
 Apply the steroid only on the areas of dermatitis. - d.
-Apply lubricant (Eucerin Cream, Cetaphil Cream, Aquaphor Ointment, Vaseline Intensive Care Ointment), to all areas prone to dermatitis, even those not currently inflamed.
-Avoid lotions (vs. creams and ointments) because their low oil content renders them poor moisturizers.
-(The lubricant may be applied over the steroid if the steroid is a cream.)
-Apply the lubricant while the skin is still wet, twice a day. - e.
-Reapply the lubricant throughout the day if the skin appears dry. - f.
-As the skin improves, continue the lubricant twice a day, or more frequently.
+Apply lubricant (Eucerin Cream, Cetaphil Cream, Aquaphor Ointment, Vaseline Intensive Care Ointment), while the skin is still wet, twice a day. - e.
+Use cream and ointment lubricants to all areas prone to dermatitis, even those not currently inflamed.
+Avoid lotions (vs. creams and ointments) because their low oil content renders them poor moisturizers. - f.
+The lubricant may be applied over the steroid if the steroid is a cream. - g.
+Reapply the lubricant throughout the day if the skin appears dry. - h.
+As the skin improves, continue the lubricant twice a day, or more frequently. - i.
 Decrease the topical steroid to once a day, or less frequently, as needed.
-It may also be possible to decrease the potency of the topical steroid, if a medium or high-potency steroid has been prescribed. - g.
+It may also be possible to decrease the potency of the topical steroid, if a medium or highpotency steroid has been prescribed. - j.
 Wash hands after applying steroid and lubricant. - 3.
 Emphasize to child and family that this is a chronic condition and exacerbating factors must be controlled for successful management.
-Also emphasize that good skin care, as described above, will decrease flare-ups and the need for topical steroids.
+Also emphasize that good skin care, will decrease flare-ups and the need for topical steroids.